Photo by Veronica Baker Amores

 Eligibility criteria

-Proposals must be related to climbing (outdoor or indoor), led by a climbing organization outside of the continental United States (or representing an Indigenous community within the United States), and submitted by a member of the local climbing community.
+Proposals must be related to climbing (outdoor or indoor), led by a climbing organization (with a mission centered on climbing, programming centered on climbing, and evidence of existence and climbing-related impact), located outside of the continental United States (or representing an Indigenous community within the United States), and submitted by a member of the local climbing community.

 Please note that we will not award grants to the same organization in the same category in back-to-back cycles (e.g. Spring 2025 and then Fall 2025).
 If applying in a different category, or applying in non-back to back cycles, the application will be evaluated equally against others regardless of past award status.